ljupche98/EPFL-Tweets-Sentiment-Classification/README.md

-        ├── GRU                     # Contains the architecture and weight of the last GRU model ├── LSTM                    # Contains the architecture and weight of the last LSTM model ├── LSTM+GRU                # Contains the architecture and weight of the last LSTM + GRU model ├── reproduce               # A MUST HAVE for reproducibility.
-Contains architectures and weights of the top 5 DL models
-    ├── src                         # Root diractory of our codebase ├── experiments             # Contains the code for classical ML experiments ├── models                  # Contains classes for ML models
+        ├── GRU                     # Contains the architecture and weight of the last GRU model ├── LSTM                    # Contains the architecture and weight of the last LSTM model ├── LSTM+GRU                # Contains the architecture and weight of the last LSTM + GRU model ├── reproduce               # Contains architectures and weights of the top 5 DL models ├── src                         # Root diractory of our codebase ├── experiments             # Contains the code for classical ML experiments ├── models                  # Contains classes for ML models